Paola Leonardi practices as a fine art photographer working with both digital and analogue techniques.

 An experienced photographic educator, Paola is currently working as a senior lecturer in photography at London Met and the University of Suffolk, and also conducts photography workshops at the Victoria and Albert Museum.

 Photography BA (Hons) at London Metropolitan University.
 In charge of the delivery of Level 4 module Studio Practice 3 – FA4003.

 Lecturer on BA Photography at University of Suffolk.

 Victoria and Albert Museum (the V&A) – Workshop Tutor.

-My work is concerned with the representation of cultural identity, its shifts and states of transition and how these relate to the territories we inhabit.
-My practice is rooted in concepts of human geography and utilises a straight visual approach that combines landscape and portraiture.
+Paola's work is concerned with the representation of cultural identity, its shifts and states of transition and how these relate to the territories we inhabit.
+Her practice is rooted in concepts of human geography and utilises a straight visual approach that combines landscape and portraiture.

-Since 2016 I have collaborated with the European University Institute (Florence) to create a body of photographic work that visually represents the migration crisis at the edges of Europe.
+Since 2016, Paola has collaborated with the European University Institute (Florence) to create a body of photographic work that visually represents the migration crisis at the edges of Europe.
 This body of work supports the anthropological research project EU Bordercare, and is currently being exhibited in various locations around Europe.

 - 2015 European Cultural Foundation Step Beyond Grant